Workforce Innovation and Opportunity Act (WIOA) System

 The WIOA Youth Program is designed to assist youth between the ages of 16 and 24 to meet their educational and career goals.
 Goals that are set for students include, obtaining a High School Equivalency or Adult High School Diploma, building leadership skills, building financial literacy skills, obtaining occupational skills in desired careers, and increasing educational level to transition to a post–secondary program.
 Funding may assist with tuition, books, work uniforms and supportive services (transportation, day care, etc.).
 Educational counseling, mentoring, and tutorial are some of the core services available to help students to meet their goals.
 For more information about our WIOA Youth Program, please contact Shaquita Hatcher by phone at 919-739-6923.

-Services offered through the WIOA Adult and Dislocated Worker Program
+WIOA Adult and Dislocated Worker Program

 NCWorks Career Centers for Job Seekers